Confused about which oven to buy? Read on..

 The microwave ovens provided to me in my accommodation always find their way to the storeroom.
 I do not feel the need for a microwave in my kitchen, as I am happy and satisfied with the way I have been without them.

 That said, if tomorrow some report comes out saying that refrigerators are the cause of all our health issues, will I give up using the refrigerator?
 Definitely not, coz its one of the must-haves in my kitchen which I can’t do without.
 So, guys, it’s all up to you to decide if you can or can’t do without it.

 Another point worth noting here is that advancement in technology and sophistication always comes with a price.
 What that price is, only the future can tell.
 Or maybe, like we have been made to believe that most unhealthy products out there in the market are the best for us, most negatives may never make it to us, thanks to the lobbyists.

 If we embrace technology in every single form, while we enjoy its benefits, we should be ready to face its consequences too.
 So ultimately, the decision rests with us.

 I was so impressed by the claims made on the outer box of the new Phillips air fryer that I bought it immediately.
 It was way back in 2013 and was very costly.

 I used it once or twice, then suddenly being concerned about the nonstick coating in the basket, I put it in the back burner.

-Then I came across this assurance in the Phillips website.
-From my knowledge, non stick pans should not be heated to a temperature where they start emitting fumes which aren’t good for us.
+Then I came across this assurance on the Phillips website.
+From my knowledge, nonstick pans should not be heated to a temperature where they start emitting fumes which aren’t good for us.

-The Phillips air fryer never emitted any fumes even when heated to temperature of 200° C. So I was convinced and starting using it, though not on a daily basis.
+The Phillips air fryer never emitted any fumes even when heated to temperature of 200° C. So I was convinced and started using it, though not on a daily basis.
 Click here to head on to my air fryer recipes.